cgptlearning/AlpacaCodex/README.md

    defined in `config.py`.
 2. Start the bot with `python main.py`.
 It loads the CSV, retrieves historical averages from Alpaca and begins streaming trade data for the filtered list.
+   Risk controls such as a daily loss limit, maximum open positions and optional dynamic position sizing can be configured in `config.py`.

 ## Warning